zkmkarlsruhe/thoscy/README.md

 ![example use cases](media/example%20use%20cases.png)

-A couple of example clients are included:
+A set of example clients are included:

-* pd/sendclient.pd: Pure Data patch which sends OSC messages
+* `pd/sendclient.pd`: Pure Data patch which sends OSC messages
-* pd/recvclient.pd: Pure Data patch which receives OSC messages
+* `pd/recvclient.pd`: Pure Data patch which receives OSC messages

 Both examples should work together with the default address & ports on the same localhost: